xtralifecloud/unity-sdk/Docs/matches.md

 });
 ~~~~

 In case a player joins the match, the following event will be received by other players.
-You can subscribe to it at a higher level by using the #Cotc.Match.OnPlayerJoined event.
+You can subscribe to it at a higher level by using the #CotcSdk.Match.OnPlayerJoined event.

 ~~~~{.js}
 {